Utshab98/Utshab98/README.md

 - 👋 Hi, I’m @Utshab98(Utshab Bardewa).
 - 👀 I’m interested in web development and cyber security...
 - 🌱 I’m currently learning Bsc.Csit
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking good opertunities in Information Technology..
-- 📫 How to reach me ...
+- 📫

 <!---
 Utshab98/Utshab98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.